Samsung Infuse 4G

-The Samsung Infuse 4G it was an Android smartphone that was released by Samsung in May 2011.
+The Samsung Infuse 4G was an Android smartphone that was released by Samsung in May 2011.
 It has a 1.2 GHz Hummingbird processor with 8–16 GB internal Flash memory, a 4.5 inch 480×800 pixel Super AMOLED Plus capacitive touchscreen display, an 8-megapixel camera and a 1.3-megapixel front-facing camera.

 This is the third phone released in AT&T's HSDPA+ range.
 In 2011, the Samsung Infuse 4G passed FCC certification.
 On 5 May, Samsung, at their conference in New York, announced that the phone would be available to market on 15 May.
+Due to the era of Android smartphones, Samsung collaborated with Rovio to make an exclusive version of Angry Birds only on Samsung Infuse 4G.

 Availability

 In the United States

 The Samsung Infuse 4G phone was released in the United States on 15 May 2011.

 AT&T

 A version of the Samsung Infuse with support for UMTS 850/1900/2100 MHz was first made available on 15 May 2011.
 These UMTS bands are used by AT&T in the U.S. and Rogers in Canada.
 This version remained SIM locked stock, it can be unlocked with third party tools.